Patient Information

 Published side effects: nausea and vomiting (common), headache, dizziness.
 With repeated use or existing B12 deficiency: nerve damage, numbness, weakness, and neurological decline.
 Several AEDs affect folate metabolism — nitrous compounds this risk.
 If you choose to decline: ask your dentist to note this on your chart for future visits.

-Published side effects: nausea, vomiting, and stomach cramping from oral mucosal absorption; fluoride accumulates in the body with repeated applications.
-Questions to raise: What cavity-prevention alternatives are available that don't involve high-concentration fluoride?
+Published side effects: nausea, vomiting, and stomach cramping from oral mucosal absorption; fluoride accumulates in pineal gland tissue (disrupting melatonin and sleep — the most potent seizure precipitant), inhibits cytochrome c oxidase (neuronal energy production), and competes with iodine for thyroid uptake.
+Questions to raise: What cavity-prevention alternatives exist that don't involve high-concentration fluoride?

 Alternatives to discuss with your dentist